mu-dawood/ready/packages/ready_validation/README.md

   context.validatorFor<T>();
 ```

-* any  validator contains  these validators plus its own validators
-  + required
-  + notEqual
-  + equal
-  + isIn
-  + isNotIn
-  + validate with
 # transforming

 in any step you can transform your validator to another type and it can still be used with field